marjanasarker/2do2gether/README.md

+Many of us have wondered whether we would ever be able to solidify that one good habit, be it running, meditation etc.
+Few are able to accomplish it because we try to set up too many good habits together.
+Even worse, we think perhaps if we announce it on social media, maybe that would hold us accountable.
+Unfortunately, what ends up happening is that none of those habits were solidified and the pressure from having declared in social media seems to crush any kind of motivation.
+Speaking from personal experience, limiting to 1 - 3 habits to solidify within a 30 day period and pairing up with a partner who shares the same habit and goal as you does wonders.
+Ever wanted an app that can streamline that process for you?
+***
+Introducing:
+***
 # 2do 2gether - a 30 day habit setter with accounatability partners
 * The user can choose a maximum of 3 habits they want to accomplish in a month.
 * The user gets 2 choices on how they want to form this habit: hours or days.